Huda-23/Huda-23/README.md

 - 👋 Hi, I’m @Huda-23
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java, TypeScript, JavaScript, PHP.
-- 📫 How to reach me message me
-- 😄 Pronouns: idc
+(And angular)

 idk what the fuck is this btw